ezietsman/ezietsman.github.com/_posts/photogrammetry/2014-07-29-playing-with-photogrammetry-1.md

 I was trying to recall how this method and I could just remember the basics, something about a 'Bundle adjustment'.
-So in order not to forget what I had learned all those years go (10+ now ಠ_ಠ), I decided to do what any good Geomatician-turned-Astronomer-turned-Coder would do.
+So in order not to forget what I had learned all those years go (10+ now O_o), I decided to do what any good Geomatician-turned-Astronomer-turned-Coder would do.
 I am going to reproduce what photomodeler does (maybe in a very simplistic way), and document the process.